 - State Park Campgrounds.
-State parks are a great camping option if you want to be in a natural setting but still need certain amenities (like toilets or showers).
+State parks or other public parks are a great van life camping option if you want to be in a natural setting but still need certain amenities (like toilets or showers).
 State parks tend to be cheaper than private campgrounds, but this varies widely by state.
 Some states charge additional vehicle entrance fees or require you to purchase a yearly pass, while some states are just unreasonably expensive (we’re looking at you, California!).
 But we’ve also stayed at some awesome state parks for less than $10 a night.

 - Private Campgrounds/RV Parks.
 Private campgrounds usually cost more than public options, but they’re also more likely to have amenities like laundry and wifi.
-Some private campgrounds are very nice, but more often you’ll be dealing with rows of campsites right on top of each other.
+Some private campgrounds are very nice, but more often you’ll be dealing with rows of paid campsites right on top of each other.
 Even so, private campgrounds can be good for the occasional stay, and are often more convenient to get to than other options (you can even find them in or near cities).

 When we stay at a campground, we tend to gravitate towards state parks and federal campgrounds.
 Some of them are very affordable, and we know that our camping fees are going towards supporting public land in some capacity.
 That said, we’ve also stayed at some great private campgrounds that offered exactly what we needed at the time.

 Camping on Private Land. $$$.

-If you are looking to expand your options, there are some services out there that offer vanlifers and RVers the opportunity to find camping on private land.
+If you are looking to expand your van life camping options, there are some services out there that offer vanlifers and RVers the opportunity to find camping on private land.

 - Hipcamp.
 Basically the Airbnb of camping, Hipcamp allows private landowners to list their property for nightly camping.
 Options on here range from boondocking on a farm, to sites with full hookups, to elaborate glamping experiences.
-There are some very affordable and interesting properties on Hipcamp, though, and this can be a great way to expand your camping horizons.
+There are some very affordable and interesting properties on Hipcamp, though, and this can be a great way to expand your van life camping horizons.